 Eye Twitching versus Blepharospasm

-Some patients have a more serious condition called blepharospasm.
-Blepharospasm is a condition in which the eyelids spasm, closing involuntarily, forcing the patient to blink excessively.
-Blepharospasm involves abnormal contractions of the eye muscles and is a form of focal dystonia.
-Patients with blepharospasm have normal vision, but the disturbance interferes with visual perception and may, in severe cases, result in functional blindness.
-This means that your eyes see fine when they are open but they are not open long enough for daily functions such as reading or driving.
+Some patients experience a more serious condition known as blepharospasm, characterized by involuntary eyelid spasms that lead to excessive blinking.
+Blepharospasm involves abnormal contractions of the eye muscles and falls under the category of focal dystonia.
+While patients with blepharospasm maintain normal vision, the persistent disturbance can interfere with visual perception and, in severe cases, result in functional blindness.
+This means that although the eyes function correctly when open, they remain shut for extended periods during daily activities such as reading or driving.

 Causes of Blepharospasm